-As of September 30, 2017, we were in compliance with the covenants contained in our various debt agreements.
+As of September 30, 2017, both we and the Partnership were in compliance with the covenants contained in our various debt agreements.

 Cash Flow

 Cash Flows from Operating Activities

 The Consolidated Statements of Cash Flows included in our historical consolidated financial statements employs the traditional indirect method of presenting cash flows from operating activities.
 Under the indirect method, net cash provided by operating activities is derived by adjusting our net income for non-cash items related to operating activities.
 An alternative GAAP presentation employs the direct method in which the actual cash receipts and outlays comprising cash flow are presented.